chrisd149/Toon-Express-Level-Editor/README.md

 1. Clone repository
 2. Extract folder if compressed
-3. Navigate to local repository folder
+3. Place phase folders from your choice of source (TTO phase files, etc) into local repository folder
 4. Select *start_level_editor.bat*

 A command prompt window will open, and code will start running.
 Several windows will open, and will become enabled after the program is fully loaded.